 Adding axial capability to the beam element eliminates the restriction that such elements be aligned linearly and enables use of the element in the analysis of planar frame structures in which the joints have bending resistance.
 For such applications, orientation of the element in the global coordinate system must be considered, as was the case with the spar element in trusses.
-Figure 4.13a depicts an element oriented at an arbitrary angle $\psi$ from the X axis of a global reference frame and shows the element nodal displacements.
-Here, we use $\psi$ to indicate the orientation angle to avoid confusion with the nodal slope, denoted $\theta$ .
-Figure 4.13b shows the assigned global displacement with a numerically increasing subscript from node to node.
-Before proceeding, note that it is convenient here to reorder the element stiffness matrix given by Equation 4.59 so that the element displacement vector in the element reference frame is given as
+Figure 4.13a depicts an element oriented at an arbitrary angle ψ from the X axis of a global reference frame and shows the element nodal displacements.
+Here, we use ψ to indicate the orientation angle to avoid confusion with the nodal slope, denoted θ .
+Figure 4.13b shows the assigned global displacements for the element, where again we have adopted a single symbol for displacement with a numerically increasing subscript from node to node.
+Before proceeding, note that it is convenient here to reorder the element stiffness matrix given by Equation 4.59 so that the element displacement vector in the element reference frame is given as and the element stiffness matrix becomes